jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 	exit
 	iocage restart -s ClamAV
 ```
- The command "portmaster -a" will update all outdated ports within the Jail.
+ The command `portmaster -a` will update all outdated ports within the Jail.
 If
  you wish to see which ports would be updated then you can use the command
- "portmaster -L."
+ `portmaster -L`.